Insurance Guide

 1. Wildfire exposure

 California faces some of the most severe wildfire conditions in the country.
 Ready for Wildfire explains that defensible space around a property can help slow or stop wildfire spread and protect the structure from embers, flames, or heat.
 For landlords, wildfire risk can mean higher premiums, fewer carriers willing to write policies, and difficulty finding coverage in high-risk zones.
-If you cannot find coverage on the open market, the California FAIR Plan n is a state-created, last-resort option for basic fire coverage.
+If you cannot find coverage on the open market, the California FAIR Plan is a state-created, last-resort option for basic fire coverage.

 2. Earthquake risk